CloudCannon/documentation/_overview/2_tour.md

 ---
-title: Walkthrough
+title: Tour
 ---

-This walkthrough will give you a glimpse of the features on CloudCannon and walk you through the different editing modes.
+This tour will give you a glimpse of the features on CloudCannon and walk you through the different editing modes.

 Download the [Creative site](/creative.zip).